-After spending the day in Great Sand Dunes National Park we starting make the 3 1/2 hour drive to Aspen, a quaint city and also a perfect place for a Colorado honeymoon.
+After spending the day in Great Sand Dunes National Park we started making the 3 1/2 hour drive to enjoy our Aspen, Colorado vacation.
+Aspen is a quaint city and also a perfect place for a Colorado honeymoon.
 On the way, we were fortunate to go through Independence Pass, a rather scenic drive full of gorgeous mountain ranges and winding roads.
-Many times we would find a place to pull over and take in the breathtaking scenery that we were being surrounded by in the Rocky mountains.
+Many times we would find a place to pull over and take in the breathtaking scenery that we were being surrounded by in the Rocky Mountains.

 Grottos Trail Facts

 Elevation Change: 78 ft

 No stop on your Aspen, Colorado vacation would be complete without some delicious cuisine.
 During our visit in Aspen, we went to Creperie du Village, a French restaurant that serves fondue, crepes, and many other French delicacies.
 We enjoyed the unique ambiance and the beautifully displayed and deliciously prepared cuisine.

 Hours: 11:00am-11:00pm | Menu

 After a night of restful sleep at The Westin Snowmass Village, we woke up at 5 am to visit the Maroon Bells.
 We sat at Maroon Lake for hours watching the sunrise and taking in the beauty that surrounded us.

 There are two trails nearby that we would recommend: